courtois-neuromod/cneuromod_docs/source/MRI.md

 ### Visual presentation

-All visual stimuli were projected onto a blank screen located in the MRI room, through a waveguide.
+All visual stimuli were projected using a Epson Powerlite L615U projector.
+The images were casted through a waveguide onto a blank screen located in the MRI room.

 ### Auditory system